bcaffo/LittleInferenceBook/manuscript/02_probability.md

  countable number of possibilities.
 Mass functions will assign probabilities that they take specific values.
-Continuous random variable can conceptually take any value on the real line or some subset of the real line and we talk about the probability that they lie within some range.
+Continuous random variable can conceptually take any value on the real number line or some subset of the real number line and we talk about the probability that they lie within some range.
 Densities
  will characterize these probabilities.